bordeux/amxmodx-papaj/README.md

 - **Console command:** `papaj2137` (hidden from chat)
 - **Works with:** All Counter-Strike 1.6 servers running AMX Mod X

-### MP3 Playback Limitations
+### WAV vs MP3 Playback

+**Why WAV instead of MP3?**

+This plugin uses **WAV format** for music playback because:

+- ✅ **Won't be interrupted** - Other plugins playing MP3s will not stop this plugin's music
+- ✅ **Can be mixed** - WAV sounds can be layered with other game sounds
+- ✅ **More reliable** - Native sound format for Half-Life/GoldSrc engine
+- ✅ **No interference** - Works independently from MP3 playback system

+**Trade-off:**
+- ❌ **Larger file size** - WAV files are 10-50x larger than MP3 (e.g., 60s @ 22050Hz mono = ~2.7MB, or ~1.3MB @ 11025Hz)

-**Important:** The Half-Life/GoldSrc engine can only play **one MP3 per client at a time**.
-This means:
+**Note:** The GoldSrc engine's MP3 system can only play one MP3 per client at a time, which is why this plugin switched to WAV format.
+If you need to use MP3 instead, be aware that other plugins can interrupt the music playback.

-- If another plugin is playing MP3 music, this plugin will stop it
-- If this plugin is playing, another plugin can stop it
-- Multiple MP3s cannot be mixed or played simultaneously

-This is an engine limitation and cannot be bypassed.
-If you need background music that doesn't interfere with other plugins, consider using WAV files with `emit_sound()` instead (though WAV files are much larger).

 ## Troubleshooting

 ### Sound doesn't play
-- Verify the MP3 file exists at `cstrike/sound/papaj2137.mp3`
+- Verify the WAV file exists at `cstrike/sound/papaj2137.wav`
-- Check file format (must be MP3)
+- Check file format (must be WAV, not MP3)
+- Ensure file is mono (1 channel) at 22050 Hz or 11025 Hz
-- Ensure file is mono, not stereo
+- Ensure file is uncompressed PCM WAV, not compressed
-- Try converting with lower bitrate (96 kbps)
+- Try reconverting with: `ffmpeg -i input.mp3 -ar 22050 -ac 1 -sample_fmt s16 papaj2137.wav`

 ### Filter disappears on round restart
 - This should not happen with the current version